marijnh/Eloquent-JavaScript/10_modules.md

 Including a modular program that consists of two hundred different files in a ((web page)) produces its own problems.
-If fetching a single ((file)) over the ((network)) takes 50 milliseconds, loading the whole program takes ten seconds, or maybe half that if can load several files simultaneously.
-Still, that's a lot of wasted time.
+If fetching a single ((file)) over the ((network)) takes 50 milliseconds, loading the whole program takes ten seconds, or maybe half that if you can load several files simultaneously.
+That's a lot of wasted time.
-Because fetching a single big file tends to be faster than fetching a host of tiny ones, web programmers have started using tools that roll their programs (which they painstakingly split into modules) back into a single big file before they publish it to the Web.
+Because fetching a single big file tends to be faster than fetching a lot of tiny ones, web programmers have started using tools that roll their programs (which they painstakingly split into modules) back into a single big file before they publish it to the Web.
 Such tools are called _((bundler))s_.